BenWeekes/agora-hubs-adapter/README.md

 # agora-hubs-adapter

-#Integration
+To use Agora's low latency, high quality, scalable Voice and Video (https://www.agora.io/en/) with your hubs-cloud instance do the following:

-To use Agora's Voice and Video (https://www.agora.io/en/) with your hubs-cloud instance do the following:
+##  Integration

 Add this dependency (or more recent version) to package.json and run npm ci